Muhanad-husn/sociorag/docs/phase7_documentation_package_complete.md

 ## 📝 Conclusion

-The Phase 7 documentation package provides a complete, comprehensive reference for the SocioGraph frontend implementation.
+The Phase 7 documentation package provides a complete, comprehensive reference for the SocioRAG frontend implementation.
 This documentation enables:

 1. **Quick Developer Onboarding**: New developers can get up to speed quickly
 2. **Maintenance Efficiency**: Clear guidelines for maintaining and updating the codebase